 External Principal Investigator:

 For studies originating from outside of Ontario Shores, a qualified staff member from Ontario Shores must be involved as the institutional liaison (local Principal or Co- Investigator), who will accept complete responsibility for the research activities at the institution.
-The institutional liaison will also serve as the administrative contact with Ontario Shores’ REB.
+The institutional liaison will also serve as the administrative contact with Ontario Shores’ JREB.
 The role of institutional liaison applies only for studies where the PI initiating the study is not a staff member and external to Ontario Shores.